Teaching Children School Bus Safety

 On the bus, children should remain seated and quiet so that they won't distract the driver.
 They should never stick their arms or head out the window, bounce around on their seat, or block the aisle with their book bag and lunchbox.
 In addition, they should never throw things out the bus.

-Since most accidents occur when the bus is stopped, children should wait for the bus to come to a complete stop before leaving their seat, exit the bus calmly in single file and hold on to the handrail.
+Since most accidents occur when the bus is stopped, children should wait for the bus to come to a complete stop before leaving their seat, exit the bus calmly in single file and hold on to the banister.
 They should move away from the bus quickly and cross at least 10 paces in front of the bus so that the driver can easily see them.
-They should look both ways for traffic, cross the street quickly with out running and never walk behind the bus.
+They should look both ways for traffic, cross the street quickly wit out running and never walk behind the bus.